Have any questions? Feel free to contact us:

 A Medical Card provides you with a range of medical services from your nominated GP.
 These services are provided to you free under a contract between the HSE and your GP and include standard medical consultations and related services required for the treatment of acute illnesses.
 No distinction is made between Medical Cards and Doctor Visit Cards (DVC) in relation to services from your GP however, holders of DVC will have to pay for medications in the pharmacy.

 The Medical Card and Doctor Visit Card (DVC) schemes are intended to provide for acute medical services to those who are eligible and entitled to the cards.
 There are however a range of medical services and administrative requests which are not covered by the GMS contract and therefore not paid for by the state.
-These include:
+These include (but are not limited to):

 – Routine blood tests